 RECOMMENDED: Combine a phrasebook with affordable lessons on italki (as low as $6 an hour).
 Chat directly with native speakers and wherever you are in the world.

 Have you ever read a phrasebook and been frustrated by the absence of up-to-date, relevant phrases or expressions?

-Last year Berlitz ran a competition with the Daily Mail asking readers to offer suggestions as to what they think should be included in the next edition of their very popular phrasebooks and the result has recently been released: the newest edition which has been revamped to include reader suggestions and a slick new design making it easier than ever to find what you’re looking for.
+A while back, Berlitz ran a competition with the Daily Mail asking readers to offer suggestions as to what they think should be included in the next edition of their very popular phrasebooks and the result was released: the newest edition which was revamped to include reader suggestions and a slick new design making it easier than ever to find what you’re looking for.

 The people over at Berlitz were kind enough to send me a sample of their newest Spanish edition so I thought I’d share my impression with you.

 Requesting input from readers as to the kind of language content that’s been lacking in their product was a good move by Berlitz.

 To use technology as a prime example, it’s evolving rapidly and this is having a direct impact on the language we use (e.g. “to Google something”, “to tag a friend” or “to tweet”) so it makes sense for commercial language learning companies to start to incorporate these kinds of expressions into their content.

 Here are a handful of up-to-date expressions you’ll find in the communications category of the Spanish version (there are plenty of other updated phrases and vocabulary throughout the book but this section impressed me the most) :

 Are you on Facebook?

 Te etiquetaré en las fotos.